alessandropedone/sparse-matrix/README.md

 how do i manage to compute products (views and SquareMatrix)
 - implement 3 cases for each view

 Parallelization with std algorithms
-- keep compr
-ess_parallel in order to see the parallelization overhead
+- keep compress_parallel in order to see the parallelization overhead
 - review normal algorithms and add parallel execution policies where possibile

 README.md (